 The Council can grant discretionary relief to:

-• Registered charities up to 20% (as registered charities organisations are already eligible for 80% rate relief).
-Community Amateur Sports Clubs (CASCs) that have registered with Her Majesty's Revenue & Customs, fall into this category
+- Registered charities up to 20% (as registered charities organisations are already eligible for 80% rate relief).
+Community Amateur Sports Clubs (CASCs) that have registered with His Majesty's Revenue & Customs, fall into this category

 If you wish to apply for discretionary relief, please contact the business rates team at businessrates@epsom-ewell.gov.uk.